paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-087-export-promotion.md

 Amendment by Pub.
 L. 103–465 effective on the date of entry into force of the WTO Agreement with respect to the United States (Jan.
 1, 1995), except as otherwise provided, see section 451 of Pub.
 L. 103–465, set out as an Effective Date note under [section 3601 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3601&num=0&edition=prelim), Customs Duties.

 #### Prohibition on Assistance to Mink Associations
 Pub.
 L. 105–277, div.
 A, § 101(a) [title VII, § 718], Oct.
 21, 1998, 112 Stat.
 2681, 2681–27, as amended by Pub.
 L. 106–31, title V, § 5001(b), May 21, 1999, 113 Stat.
-109, provided that: “Hereafter, none of the funds made available in annual appropriations Acts may be used to provide assistance to, or to pay the salaries of personnel to carry out a market promotion/market access program pursuant to section 203 of the Agricultural Trade Act of 1978 ([7 U.S.C.
-5623](./chapter-087-export-promotion.md#section-5623)) that provides assistance to the United States Mink Export Development Council or any mink industry trade association.”
+109; Pub.
+L. 115–334, title III, § 3201(b)(1)(D), Dec.
+20, 2018, 132 Stat.
+4616, provided that: “Hereafter, none of the funds made available in annual appropriations Acts may be used to provide assistance to, or to pay the salaries of personnel to carry out a market promotion/market access program pursuant to section 203(b) of the Agricultural Trade Act of 1978 ([7 U.S.C.
+5623(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section5623/b&num=0&edition=prelim)[)] that provides assistance to the United States Mink Export Development Council or any mink industry trade association.”

 #### Secretarial Actions To Achieve Savings in Market Access Program; Regulations
 Pub.
 L. 103–66, title I, § 1302(b), (c), Aug.
 10, 1993, 107 Stat.
 330, 331, as amended by Pub.
 L. 104–127, title II, § 244(a)(2)(A)(ii), Apr.
 4, 1996, 110 Stat.
-968, provided that: “(b) Secretarial Actions To Achieve Savings.—In order to enable the Secretary of Agriculture to achieve the savings required in the market access program established by section 203 of the Agricultural Trade Act of 1978 ([7 U.S.C.
-5623](./chapter-087-export-promotion.md#section-5623)) as a result of the amendments made by this section [amending this section and [section 5641 of this title](./chapter-087-export-promotion.md#section-5641)]:“(1) Unfair trade practices.—[Amended subsec. (c)(2) of this section.] “(2) Guidelines.—The Secretary of Agriculture should implement changes in the market access program established by section 203 of such Act, beginning with fiscal year 1994, in order to improve the effectiveness of the program and to meet the following objectives:“(A) Priority.—In providing assistance for branded promotion, the Secretary should give priority to small-sized entities. “(B) Graduation.—The Secretary should not provide assistance under the program to promote a specific branded product in a single market for more than 5 years unless the Secretary determines that further assistance is necessary in order to meet the objectives of the program. “(C) Contribution level.—“(i) In general.—The Secretary should require a minimum contribution level of 10 percent from an eligible trade organization that receives assistance for nonbranded promotion. “(ii) Increases in contribution level.—The Secretary may increase the contribution level in any subsequent year that an eligible trade organization receives assistance for nonbranded promotion. “(D) Additionality.—The Secretary should require each participant in the program to certify that any Federal funds received supplement, but do not supplant, private or third party participant funds or other contributions to program activities. “(E) Independent audits.—If as a result of an evaluation or audit of activities of a participant under the program, the Secretary determines that a further review is justified in order to ensure compliance with the requirements of the program, the Secretary should require the participant to contract for an independent audit of the program activities, including activities of any subcontractor. “(3) Tobacco.—No funds made available under the market access program may be used for activities to develop, maintain, or expand foreign markets for tobacco. “(c) Regulations.—Not later than 90 days after the date of enactment of this Act [Aug.
-10, 1993], the Secretary of Agriculture shall issue regulations to implement this section [amending this section and [section 5641 of this title](./chapter-087-export-promotion.md#section-5641)] and the amendments made by this section.”
+968, which directed the Secretary of Agriculture to implement changes in the market access program beginning with fiscal year 1994 in order to improve the effectiveness of the program and to meet stated objectives, and required issuance of regulations not later than 90 days after Aug.
+10, 1993, was repealed by Pub.
+L. 115–334, title III, § 3201(b)(1)(E), Dec.
+20, 2018, 132 Stat.
+4616.

 <a id="section-5624"></a>